 - or maybe we got assigned a seat next to someone on the airplane,

-- or maybe it’s a visitor sitting in the pew at church right near where you always sit,
+- or maybe there’s a visitor sitting in the pew at church right near where we always sit,

-we stick with small talk or get out our phones or laptops or books, pretending to be really busy.
+do we stick with small talk or get out our phones or laptops or books, pretending to be really busy?

 I wonder, if Jesus were in our shoes in those situations, what would He do?

 Because He doesn’t care what color a person’s skin is, whether they have buck teeth or an unusual nose!
 He doesn’t care if they are dressed well or poorly.
 He doesn’t care if they are bald or frizzy-haired, thin or heavy set, weak or muscular.
 He doesn’t care if they are serious, flighty, intellectual, or not.

 - He made us.